1452 (2nd October)

 1461 (late February)

-Richard’s brother, Edward joined forces with Warwick and marched towards London.
+Richard’s brother Edward joined forces with Warwick and marched towards London.
+They were welcomed to the city.

 1461 (4th March)

-Richard’s brother took the throne as Edward IV with Warwick as his chief advisor.
+Edward Duke of York took the throne as King Edward IV with Warwick as his chief adviser.

 1461 (29th March)